Bliddy12/RansomToN/README.md

 git clone https://github.com/Bliddy12/RansomToN.git
 cd RansomToN
 ```
-Make sure to change the IP on client.cpp line 14 to the server IP
-Also can Change Default port(2222) as well
+Make sure to change the IP on client.cpp line 14 to the server(host) IP, can also change default port(2222) as well
 ```
 const char *SERVER_IP = "<IP>";
 ```